 At Black Bear Lodge, we offer a supervised program that allows residents the chance to step away from everyday concerns and truly focus on recovery.
 Our master’s-level counselors provide the therapeutic support people need to understand their addiction.
 We augment that care through a number of innovative treatments, including experiential therapy and art therapy.
 The help and supervision we provide, as well as assistance from consulting physicians, are firm steps on the road to recovery.

 If you or your loved one struggles with Ativan addiction, we are here for you.
-Call our toll-free helpline 24 hours a day to speak to an admissions coordinator about available treatment options.
+Call us at 706-914-2327 to speak to an admissions coordinator about available treatment options.

 1 “Ativan Oral: Uses, Side Effects, Interactions, Pictures, Warnings & Dosinga.”
 WebMD.
 Accessed 27 Sept.
 2017.